swionrdhw/m3b-examples/m3b_test_button/README.md

 Depending on the mode, different settings can be changed by pressing the buttons:
 - Uplink message period
 - Transmission power
-- Uplink mioty mode {Standard, Low latency}
+- mioty uplink mode {Standard, Low latency}

 The manual uplink can be triggered with the side button.